 4. Donate leftover food.
 OzHarvest will come collect it from your venue - it's a great option to look into!

 5. In lieu of favours donate to a charity of choice.
 You may wish to let your guests know that you have done this - and place a card on their table setting for example.
 Starlight Foundation will even make cards for you!
 Alternatively you may choose to buy favours that give a percentage of their profit to charity.

 6. Instead of gifts you may request to have your guests donate to a charity instead.
 However, if you still love the idea of a gift registry, why not include a few charity donation options?

 7. Strip back your wedding and donate the saved money to charity instead.
 I.e. you may choose to have a small flower budget, or not have a cake, but make a donation of the amount you have budgeted.

-8. If you decide to have a hen's party, why not go to a café or restaurant that gives back, buy wine that donates to charity or get your friends together to volunteer for a few hours?
+8. If you are wanting to have a kitchen tea, bridal shower, bucks party or hen's party (or just ant get -together with friends before your wedding!), why not go to a café or restaurant that gives back, buy wine that donates to charity or get your friends together to volunteer for a few hours instead?

 9. If you are having a wedding party, why not purchase your gifts for friends from Vow for Girls to help raise funds to end child marriage?